olikols07/blog_site/tutorials/docker.md

     restart: unless-stopped
 ```

-Save and exit and now we are ready to start pihole with
+Save and exit and now we are ready to start pihole with this will create a configuration directory

 ```
 docker compose up -d